coldshrine/study-notes/talks/the-mess-we-are-in.md

 * Written in archaic languages which nobody understands
 * "It works"
 * Management thinks modifying legacy code is cheaper than a total re-write

+---

+* A program with 6 32bit integers can have more states than the number of atoms on the earth.